 SSL is useful for secure communication between user and web server.
 Certificate encrypt the data while traveling on public lines, So it will be secure from hackers.
-Self singed certificates are free to use, but do not use on production environment where confidential data like credit card, PayPal information are used.
-Click here to read more details about Self-singed certificates.
+Self-signed certificates are free to use but do not use in the production environment where confidential data like a credit card, PayPal information are used.
+Click here to read more details about Self-signed certificates.

-This how to guide will help you to step by step create and install Self Signed Certificate in Apache in CentOS/RHEL and Fedora Systems.
+This how-to guide will help you to step by step create and install Self Signed Certificate in Apache server on Linux systems.

-After installing mod_ssl and openssl, Create a self singed certificate for your domain using following command.
+After installing mod_ssl and OpenSSL, Create a self-signed certificate for your domain using the following command.

 The above command will create one ssl key file example.com.key and one certificate file example.com.crt in current directory.

-Now you have SSL certificate and key file.
-Now edit apache SSL configuration file and edit/update as per following directives.
+Now you have self-signed SSL certificate and key file.
+Next to edit Apache SSL configuration file and edit/update as per following directives.

 If above command doesn’t show any error restart Apache service.

-Finally open your site in your favorite web browser using https.
-It required to open port 443 to access site using https.
+Finally, open your site in your favorite web browser using https.
+It required opening port 443 to access a site using https.

-As we are using self singed certificate, you will get an warning message on browser.
+As we are using a self-signed certificate, you will get a warning message in your browser.
 You can simply ignore this message using below steps

 Firefox User: Expand